 GCC must annually report to DEQ information pertaining to its Good Housekeeping & Pollution Prevention efforts.
 The information is included in GCC's MS4 Annual Report due by October 1st of each year.
-Information required for reporting includes:
+Information pertaining to Good Housekeeping and Pollution Prevention required for reporting includes: